Kathy Beale: Rape

 One of the most notable storylines involving Kathy was her rape by yuppie bar owner James Willmott-Brown, played by William Boyde.
-It was the second time that the character had been raped, as Kathy's backstory had revealed that she had been raped at the age of fourteen, resulting in a pregnancy — Kathy gave her baby daughter away for adoption, although these events were not seen on-screen, as Kathy was already in her 30s when the serial began.
+It was the second time that the character had been raped, as Kathy's backstory had revealed that she had been raped at the age of fourteen, resulting in a pregnancy — Kathy gave her baby daughter, Donna Ludlow (Matilda Ziegler), away for adoption, although these events were not seen on-screen, as Kathy was already in her 30s when the serial began.
 Taylforth has revealed that she was apprehensive about the storyline when it was originally pitched.
 She has commented to the Walford Gazette, "I didn't think it was a great idea at first.
 That Kathy was being raped for the second time in her life bothered me.
 And second, I didn't think Wilmott-Brown was a very likely rapist.
 I loved working with William Boyde, and I thought he played it brilliantly.
 It was his idea to step up Wilmott-Brown's drinking in order for the rape to make some sense."

 The storyline was set up during 1988, as Kathy found employment at James's wine bar, "The Dagmar", causing friction between Kathy and her husband Pete who "didn't like the pub, the clientele or the clothes Kathy felt she had to wear to look good for work".
 As James struggled with various personal and business issues simultaneously, he began to show an attraction to Kathy, leading to the storyline's eventual climax, Kathy's rape.
 Writer Colin Brake has commented that "all the pieces [were] in place [...]
 Pete was away [...]
 Willmott-Brown asked Kathy to stay after work for a drink.
 The situation got out of hand and what began as seduction ended in rape."
 The episodes covering the rape were written by Tony McHale and are considered by the writer Colin Brake as "EastEnders at its best".
 Some 19 million viewers tuned in to see Kathy attacked in The Dagmar wine bar's upstairs flat, on 7 July 1988, in episode 357, reportedly 2 million more than the average viewership at the time.